 And some places have shown considerable uncertainty as to how they should be treated under the zoning ordinance.
 Sometimes zoning inspectors have simply overlooked such uses if only one or two rooms are involved.

-However, it's better practice for the municipality to provide for zoning for bed and breakfast uses within the zoning ordinance.
+However, it is a better practice for the municipality to provide for zoning for bed and breakfast uses within the zoning ordinance.

 You might not be starting from zero in providing the regulations; many older ordinances provide for what were called rooming houses or boarding houses.
 Those regulations might or might not help you think through what you'd like you see in your neighborhoods.